PZhou114/PZhou114.github.io/_teaching/2025-Python-workshop-1.md

 location: "London"
 ---

 A brief introduction lecture for Python for new undergraduate and graduate students.
 The workshop was organised by UCL statistical society.
+Codes for the examples and practices can be found at this [link](http://PZhou114.github.io/files/Python_example.ipynb).